vectordotdev/vector/rfcs/2020-10-15-3480-file-source-rework.md

 1. Return no fingerprint if there is no newline in the returned bytes
 1. Otherwise, return the checksum of the bytes up to the first newline

+This should give a good balance between usability and flexibility for the default strategy.
+As we implement it, we should evolve the current representation of fingerprints to one that maintains information about how it was determined.
+This will allow us more flexibility to evolve and/or combine strategies in the future.

 #### File starting point

 This logic is one layer below what's represented in the pseudocode above, but